Why is SSD more expensive than HDD?

 Device Assembly of SSD is Complex

-As storage capacity rises, their costs per gigabyte of storage space increase due to the manufacturing cost.
-Due to the mechanical operation of the drive, hard disc drives (HDDs) have a little trouble storing extra memory in a small space.
+As capacity increases, their price per gigabyte of storage space goes up because of the cost of manufacture.
+Because of the mechanical nature of the drive, hard disc drives (HDDs) will have a slight issue fitting additional memory in a compact place.

 SSDs Are Lower in Demand